jmikola/mongoqp/README.md

 ### Web Server

+The application can be started using:

+    $ php -S localhost:8080 -t web web/index.php

-Instructions for web server configurations are outlined in the [Silex documentation][7].
+Instructions for other web server configurations are outlined in the [Silex documentation][7].

   [1]: http://www.mongodb.org/display/DOCS/Database+Profiler